khaihern/blueos7/docs/source/windows_manager.rst

 (they should be pretty straightforward, so I won't explain everything)

 Render Asset
-  | First, import an asset to the FIRST SPRITE (name might have changed so don't rely on name)
+  | First, import an asset to the :class:`Desktop Environment` sprite

   .. image:: images/windows_manager/render_asset.png